11 Costs Generally not included in a Builder’s Quote for a New Home

 If you struggle with this part of the process try asking a professional whose opinion you value, like your accountant or bank manager or even a friend who has had a new home built for them.
 They will no doubt all have valuable information to share with you on this important issue.

-Looking to build a new home in the Hunter Valley?
+Looking to build a new home in Newcastle or the Hunter Valley?

 If you’re looking to establish yourself in the Hunter Region, please get in touch with us today to start discussing your new dream home.